elatov/elatov.github.io/_posts/2013-01-14-rhcsa-and-rhce-chapter-1-installation.md

 >
 > Congratulations!
 Your Red Hat Enterprise Linux installation is now complete!
 The installation program prompts you to prepare your system for reboot.
 >
 > Remember to remove any installation media if it is not ejected automatically upon reboot.
-After your computer&#8217;s normal power-up sequence has completed, Red Hat Enterprise Linux loads and starts.
+After your computer's normal power-up sequence has completed, Red Hat Enterprise Linux loads and starts.
 By default, the start process is hidden behind a graphical screen that displays a progress bar.
 Eventually, a login: prompt or a GUI login screen (if you installed the X Window System and chose to start X automatically) appears.
 >
 > The first time you start your Red Hat Enterprise Linux system in run level 5 (the graphical run level), the FirstBoot tool appears, which guides you through the Red Hat Enterprise Linux configuration.
 Using this tool, you can set your system time and date, install software, register your machine with Red Hat Network, and more.
 FirstBoot lets you configure your environment at the beginning, so that you can get started using your Red Hat Enterprise Linux system quickly.